micag2025/Toolkit_Google_ADK/README.md

-# Designing a Safe Multi-Agent Developer Assistant with ADK
+# Designing a Safe Multi-Agent Developer Assistant with Google ADK
-# Toolkit Google ADK – Multi‑Agent Developer Assistant
+_An extensible toolkit for AI news, code execution, and MCP-based enrichment_

 ## Overview